Chiqo-ke/AlgoAgent/multi_agent/QUICKSTART_GUIDE.md

 ## Overview

-You now have a **Phase 1-3 complete** multi-agent AI development system that transforms the single-agent `AIDeveloperAgent` into a sophisticated Planner→Orchestrator→Agents workflow with automated debugging capabilities.
+You now have a **Phase 1-4 (partial)** multi-agent AI development system with **adapter-driven architecture** that transforms the single-agent `AIDeveloperAgent` into a sophisticated Planner→Orchestrator→Agents workflow with automated debugging capabilities and seamless backtest-to-live transition.

 ---